 Mr. Hefti is the Academy director and also teaches Woodwinds in the Academy of Fine Arts.
 Prior to coming on staff as the Worship Associate for First Baptist, he spent over 30 years as a high school band director and woodwind specialist.
 Ed has served as the Minister of Music at First Baptist Church, Archer City as well as the interim music minister at First Baptist Church, Iowa Park and Lamar Baptist Church, Wichita Falls.
 He has also worked as an adjunct faculty member at Midwestern State University assisting with the University Jazz Ensemble and teaching improvisation, and has also performed with numerous jazz artists and pop groups and opened for the Fabulous Thunderbirds and BTO.
 Ed received a Bachelor of Music Education and a Master of Music in Performance from Sam Houston State University in Huntsville, Texas.
 He and his wife Dianne currently reside in Iowa Park.

-Geoffrey Martin is currently in his second year as the Assistant Director of Bands and Percussion Coordinator for Rider High School in Wichita Falls, TX.
+Mr. Martin is currently in his second year as the Assistant Director of Bands and Percussion Coordinator for Rider High School in Wichita Falls, TX.
 His responsibilities include teaching and designing for the Marching Band, Percussion Ensembles, and Jazz Band, as well as teaching the beginning percussion at McNiel Junior High School.
-Prior to teaching at Rider, Mr. Martin was a Marching Percussion Technician for several bands around the Tulsa, OK area, including Skiatook High School, Catoosa High School, and Broken Arrow High School.
-In addition to teaching and designing for marching band, Mr. Martin also taught private lessons and beginning percussion master classes.
+Prior to teaching at Rider, Geoff was a Marching Percussion Technician for several bands around the Tulsa, OK area, including Skiatook High School, Catoosa High School, and Broken Arrow High School.
+In addition to teaching and designing for marching band, he also taught private lessons and beginning percussion master classes.
 He graduated from the University of Tulsa with a Bachelor of Music Education Degree and studied percussion under the direction of Tom McGillen.
 In addition to teaching percussion, he is the Electronic Designer and Audio Consultant for the 2013 DCI World Class Corps, Carolina Crown.

 Mr. Milford is a retired teacher and director, now instructing in low brass and trumpet at the Academy of Fine Arts.
 He was a WFISD band director for 30 years at Hirschi and Barwise, preceded by 6 years at City View.
 He has earned Bachelor and Master of Music Education degrees from Midwestern State University.
 Elton is a native Wichitan married to Patti Milford.
 They have been members of First Baptist Church for almost 40 years.